On sup-norm bounds part II: $GL(2)$ Eisenstein series: The reduction step

-\end{prop} Furthermore, in \cite[Section~2.3]{As17_2}, we investigated the action of $\eta_{\mathfrak{L}}$ on cuspidal newforms.
+Furthermore, in \cite[Section~2.3]{As17_2}, we investigated the action of $\eta_{\mathfrak{L}}$ on cuspidal newforms.
 In the case of Eisenstein series we will use a similar argument.
 However, me must ensure that our explicit choice of new vector is preserved.
+We will now proof the following reduction result, which settles the first part of the theorem.